-Wondering how to fix Samsung Galaxy S10 Wi-Fi issues?
+You are wondering how to fix Samsung Galaxy S10 Wi-Fi issues?
 We are going to share some simple steps to show you how to do just that.
-If you can’t connect to Wi-Fi, or the connection keeps dropping, these steps will help you get rid of the issues and will put things on the right track in no time.
+If you can’t connect to Wi-Fi, or the connection keeps dropping, these steps will help you get rid of the issues and put things on the right track in no time.

 How To Fix Samsung Galaxy S10 Wi-Fi Issues